French Canada

 Highlights of Québec

-• Québec City: The oldest walled city in North America and a UNESCO World Heritage Site, Québec City is steeped in French colonial charm.
-Its cobbled streets, historic ramparts and grand architecture offer a captivating glimpse into 17th-century New France.
+• Québec City: The oldest walled city in North America and a UNESCO World Heritage Site, Québec City reflects its French colonial past at every turn.
+Cobblestone streets, historic ramparts and 17th-century architecture offer insight into the era of New France.

-• Montréal: A vibrant, bilingual city known for its festivals, creative energy and diverse food scene.
-Expect everything from street-side crêperies to cutting-edge cuisine, with a cultural calendar packed year-round.
+• Montréal: A dynamic, bilingual city known for its festivals, creative energy and diverse food scene.
+From neighbourhood crêperies to refined contemporary kitchens, its culinary culture is matched by a year-round calendar of music, film and art.

-• The Gaspé Peninsula: Rugged cliffs, windswept beaches and dramatic coastal hikes define this remote peninsula.
-Highlights include the striking Percé Rock and Forillon National Park – rich in wildlife and natural beauty.
+• The Gaspé Peninsula: Rugged cliffs, wide beaches and coastal trails define this remote corner of Québec.
+Highlights include Percé Rock and Forillon National Park, both rich in wildlife and maritime scenery.

-• Île d’Orléans: Just a short drive from Québec City, this pastoral island feels worlds away.
-Known for its heritage farmsteads, vineyards and artisan producers, it’s the perfect place to sample local cider, cheese and seasonal fruit – especially strawberries in summer.
-Scenic roads circle the island, passing 18th-century stone houses, roadside stands and sweeping views of the St Lawrence River.
-A peaceful stop-off steeped in history and flavour.
+• Île d’Orléans: Just a short drive from Québec City, this pastoral island feels far removed from the mainland.
+Known for heritage farmsteads, vineyards and artisan producers, it is an excellent place to sample local cider, cheeses and seasonal fruit, particularly strawberries in summer.
+A circular road passes 18th-century stone houses, farm stands and broad views across the St Lawrence River – a peaceful stop-off steeped in history and flavour.

-• Saguenay–St Lawrence Marine Park: One of the best whale-watching spots in the world.
-Spot belugas, minkes and even blue whales from the shoreline or on a private zodiac cruise in peak season.
+• Saguenay-St Lawrence Marine Park: One of Canada’s most important whale habitats.
+Belugas, minkes and occasionally blue whales can be spotted from the shoreline or by boat during peak season.

 Chips, curds and gravy